Companion Dogs

 About the Tibetan Spaniel

-The Tibetan Spaniel is a medium companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Tibetan Spaniel is an excellent choice for first-time dog owners.
+The Tibetan Spaniel is a small companion dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Tibetan Spaniel is an excellent choice for first-time dog owners.
 Typically standing From 10 inches tall at the shoulder and weighing 9 to 15 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Tibetan Spaniel brings a distinct combination of traits that sets it apart.
 The Tibetan Spaniel has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Tibetan Spaniel loves being close to its people and forms strong bonds with every member of the household.